-Ted served for three years as Administrator of the North Carolina Credit Union Division and as Chairman of the North Carolina Credit Union Commission, entities which supervise the operations of state chartered credit unions in North Carolina.
-He also has served as general counsel and chief operating officer of a regional commercial products company, legal counsel to a large public company and legislative counsel to a federal agency in Washington, D.C.
+Ted Mann served for three years as Administrator of the North Carolina Credit Union Division and as Chairman of the North Carolina Credit Union Commission, entities which supervise the operations of state chartered credit unions in North Carolina.
+He also has served as general counsel and chief operating officer of a regional commercial products company, legal counsel to a large public company, and legislative counsel to a federal agency in Washington, D.C.

 Allman Spry consists of remarkable people doing remarkable things.
 Ted’s first real job was as a cowboy on a large Texas ranch.
 Now, rather than chasing cattle, he prefers chasing all sorts of fish from the mountains to beyond the 100 fathom line offshore.
-If he is not fishing, you likely will find him standing behind bird dogs awaiting the quail covey flush.
-Cowboy to business lawyer … now that is remarkable.
+If he is not fishing, you will likely find him standing behind bird dogs awaiting the quail covey flush.
+Cowboy to business lawyer…now that is remarkable.

 Year Joined Organization: 1996